citizennet/purescript-httpure/Releasing.md

 # HTTPure Releasing Guide

-1. Check out the release series branch (or `master` if you are releasing the next major/minor version).
+1. Check out the release series branch (or `main` if you are releasing the next major/minor version).
 Ensure all relevant commits and PRs have been merged.
 2. Update [History.md](./History.md) by changing "unreleased" to the new version/date.
 Example diff:
 ```diff